-- a. an individual moves up the class ladder - an individual moves down the class ladder b. - a large group moves up or down the class ladder c. due to societal changes - d. a member of a family belongs to a different class than his or her siblings downward mobility:

-- 2. Which of the following scenarios is an example of intragenerational mobility? - a.
-A janitor belongs to the same social class as his grandmother did. - An executive belongs to a different class than her b. parents. - An editor shares the same social class as his cousin. c. - A lawyer belongs to a different class than her sister. d.
+- a. an individual moves up the class ladder - b. an individual moves down the class ladder - c. a large group moves up or down the class ladder due to societal changes - d. a member of a family belongs to a different class than his or her siblings Show Answer с 2.
+Which of the following scenarios is an example of intragenerational mobility? - a.
+A janitor belongs to the same social class as his grandmother did. - b.
+An executive belongs to a different class than her parents. - c.
+An editor shares the same social class as his cousin. - d.
+A lawyer belongs to a different class than her sister.